Solumin/dotfiles/README.md

 - .globalgitignore: Should be linked to git using `git config --global core.excludesfile <path/to/this/repo/globalgitignore>`
-- .zsh and .zshrc: Zsh configuration, because at this point I'm dependent on it.
+- .zshrc and .zsh\_aliases: Zsh configuration, because at this point I'm dependent on it.

 See also [my Vim configuration][vimrc], which lives in its own repository.